 Then I saw it had been upgraded with a Hurricane Alert Warning.

 l also saw that it was headed straight for The Bay Islands.

 The hurricane was coming our way!

-As I had been chatting to people on the island for a few days about hurricanes for my research – several people on the island still remembered being slammed by Hurricane Mitch back in 1998 – all of the gritty details were adding grist to my writer’s mill.
-Others, who hadn’t ever experienced a hurricane, were light-heartedly accused me of conjuring it up!
+As part of my research for my fictional hurricane, I had been chatting to people on the island about hurricanes, and several people on the island still remembered being slammed by Hurricane Mitch back in 1998.

 In the wake of Hurricane Mitch in 1998 the government of Honduras declared a State of Emergency.